Ammon Bundy: Pretrial proceedings and indictment

-Trial dates relating to Malheur and verdict
+Trial and acquittal

 Jury selection for Bundy's trial began on September 7, 2016.
 Judge Brown said the case would require an unusually large jury pool.
 Eleven of 31 potential jurors were excused for a variety of reasons, such as opinions regarding the occupation and also personal hardships.
 By September 9, 2016, 62 people were identified as potential jurors.
 Twelve jurors (consisting of eight women and four men) and eight alternates were selected by the end of the day.
 Opening statements were scheduled for September 13, 2016.

 Eight other co-defendants in the occupation were also originally set for trial on that September 7, 2016, and a further nine co-defendants were set for trial beginning February 14, 2017.

 In July 2016, with six weeks before the beginning of the first trial in the case, nine of Bundy's fellow militants pleaded guilty, including three of nine militants who were part of Bundy's "inner circle".
 Of those three, two were reported to be negotiating "a resolution to a federal indictment in Nevada as well" (see below).
 By August, the total number of militants pleading guilty had increased to eleven.

 On October 27, 2016, Ammon Bundy was found not guilty on all counts.

-Post-occupation
+Post-occupation through Idaho gubernatorial election (2016–2022)

 Statements on LDS church

-Bundy also claimed that the federal government's prosecution of him and his supporters following confrontations in Nevada and Oregon is really a "battle of High priests" of the LDS church.
+Bundy also claimed that the federal government's prosecution of him and his supporters following confrontations in Nevada and Oregon is really a "battle of High priests" of The Church of Jesus Christ of Latter-day Saints, or LDS Church.
 He said he, his father, and his attorney are all high priests in the church, as well as the lead U.S. attorney prosecuting his family, the chief judge in Oregon, and former Nevada Senator Harry Reid.

-Bundy has publicly claimed to be an active and devout member of the Church of Jesus Christ of Latter-day Saints.
+Bundy says he is an active and devout member of the LDS Church but claimed that it had been infiltrated by socialists.

 Concerning the Oregon occupation, the church stated that "Church leaders strongly condemn the armed seizure of the facility and are deeply troubled by the reports that those who have seized the facility suggest that they are doing so based on scriptural principles."